|

 journalists with The Sunday Telegraph of London, who were arrested outside a

-polling station in Zimbabwe during a parliamentary election.
+polling station in Zimbabwe during a parliamentary

 In March 2007, while serving a court order on the police, she was violently